tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 MAC SDUs in order to achieve the simulator's equivalent of a TB, without the corresponding implementation complexity.
-The multiplexing of different logical channels to and from the RLC layer is performed using a dedicated packet tag (LteMacTag), which performs a functionality which is partially equivalent to that of the MAC headers specified by 3GPP.
+The multiplexing of different logical channels to and from the RLC layer is performed using a dedicated packet tag (LteRadioBearerTag), which performs a functionality which is partially equivalent to that of the MAC headers specified by 3GPP.